Tel: 000 000 000 000

 In 1961, Queen Elizabeth II and Prince Philip visited The Yousafzai State of Swat and were hosted by Wali (King) of Swat Miangul Jahanzeb.
 During her stay, the Queen remarked on the striking resemblance between Swat’s snow-capped mountains and Switzerland’s scenic beauty, leading her to call Swat the “Switzerland of the East.”
 The royal couple engaged in shooting expeditions, and while the Duke hunted, the Queen explored relics at Swat Museum.
 She sent Winston Churchill a lighthearted telegram, playfully saying: “Greetings from Malakand”, while also recalling his past experiences there and acknowledging Swat’s unconquered status.

-The People of Swat
+The People and Language of Swat

 The Hospitality of Swat